 - Choose Call To Action Layout: Call to action sections can be displayed in the following layout options: 1/3 + 2/3, 2/3 + 1/3, 1/3 + 1/3 + 1/3, 1/2 + 1/2, 1/4 + 1/4 + 1/2, fullwidth.
 Depending on the selected number of images, the title and content boxes below will vary.

-- First Box: Bg Image: For a call to action section can be set a background image.
+- First Box: Bg Image: You can set a background image for the call to action section.

 - First Box: Title: Call to action title that will be displayed on the front page.